Difference between a living trust and a will

 - For example, your child will receive a specific amount of money on your behalf each year once he or she turns a certain age.
 The heir will pay any debts you have and then distribute everything else according to your instructions.
 Importantly, trusts provide more privacy than a will, which becomes a matter of public record.

-A trust is more expensive to set up and typically used by wealthier individuals to avoid the estate tax—or by people who want more control over how their heirs access and use the assets they’re being left.
-Still, it’s an option.
+- A trust is more expensive to set up and is typically used by wealthier individuals to avoid estate taxes, or by people who want more control over how their heirs access and use the assets they’re being left.

 You should avoid leaving the future division of your assets up to the state.
-While you might not think you have enough wealth to make an estate, or will, or trust worth while, a moderately funded retirement account, some equity in a house, or a decent life insurance policy guarantee you’re worth more than you think.
-So, take the steps now to make sure everything is in line for your loved ones and your legacy.
+While you may not think you have enough wealth to make an estate, a will, or a trust worthwhile, a moderately funded retirement account, some equity in a house, or a decent life insurance policy may make you worth more than you think.
+So, take the steps now to make sure everything is set properly for your loved ones and your legacy.